Extension - Player Class

 add_item method

-To create effective code we should shift all backpack related code into the Player class.
-We will start with the add_method that add items to the backpack.
+To make our code cleaner, we should move all the backpack code into the Player class.
+We’ll start by adding the add_item method, which puts items into the backpack.

 1# player.py